 - Corrosion: Corrosion isn’t a significant problem with newer homes; however, houses over 60 years old often use galvanized steel or other metals for their plumbing systems.
 The problem with these metals is that they eventually begin to corrode.

 When a pipe develops a leak, you must fix it ASAP.
-Call the experts at Apex Plumbing Pros for quick, cost-effective repairs.
+Call the experts at Apex Plumbing, Heating, and Air Pros for quick, cost-effective repairs.